Air Force Job Biomedical Equipment Specialist MOS 4A2X1

 - Performs tasks relating to collecting and recording historical maintenance data.

-- Quality controls reports to ensure accuracy of bench stock balance records and historical maintenance records (HMRs).
+- Quality controls reports ensuring the accuracy of bench stock balance records and historical maintenance records (HMRs).

 - Revises preventive maintenance and calibration cycles based on Air Force regulations, manufacturers' literature and local conditions.